Suavek85/Web-Speed-App/README.md

 # Web Speed App

 React.js app with React Hooks and Redux.
-WIP.
+With Rxjs instead of Redux for state management on a separate branch - WIP.

 ## General info

 App allowing to measure a website's performance using Google's Lighthouse API.
 With dark theme toggle.

 All animations created with React Spring.

 My own idea![🤓](https://mail.google.com/mail/e/1f913), created from scratch.[🔨](https://mail.google.com/mail/e/1f528)